-Those who follow our blog would know we are obsessed with sweet potato.
-It’s a great source of slow-release carbohydrate, packed full of fibre, vitamins and minerals.
-These truffles are great for kids, perfect as an adult snack for work or on the run, and would make a lovely gift for a breast feeding mumma!
+If you’re looking for an easy bliss ball recipe, then this is it.
+These Chocolate Sweet Potato Bliss Balls are a great source of slow-release carbohydrate, packed full of fibre, vitamins and minerals.
+They’re great for kids, perfect as an adult snack for work or on the run, and would make a lovely gift for a breast feeding mumma!

 Before you start

 - If you need a nut free alternative, replace the almond meal with ground sunflower seeds (simply grind the sunflower seeds on their own, in a blender to form a flour)

 - Should you use cocoa or cacao?
 Read my article here.

 - If the recipe turns out too wet, add some more almond meal until it is dry enough to roll into balls

 - If the recipe turns out too dry, simply add a tablespoon of water until you reached the desired consistency

 - The recipe requires you to bake the potato first.
 You can do this the day before.

 - To make life simple, bake double the amount of sweet potato you require for this recipe.
 That way, you have left-overs to toss through a salad, make into a soup, add to stews or munch on as snacks.
 Or, you could make our sweet potato and chocolate cake or Sweet Potato and Butter Bean Mash